niflylab/TACI_CalciumImagingPlugin/README.md

 2) The *Mean_Intensity#.csv* files for each neuron should be saved into a folder labeled *Neuron #*, where # stands for the number of the neuron.
 	- The first neuron in the set is always *Neuron 0*, the second is *Neuron 1*, etc. If running only one neuron, label it *Neuron 0*.
 [Organization Example E](#organization-example-e) and [Organization Example F](#organization-example-f) show an example of folder organization before and after execution respectively.

 3) A *Background_list.csv* file must be present in the same folder as the *Neuron #* folders.
-It is automatically filled in the Plugin [Background List File](#background-list-file) shows an example.
+It is automatically filled in the Plugin.
+See example in  [Background List File](#background-list-file)
-	- The background_list has a column labeled *Neuron #* for each neuron and must have the background values for each z-positions.
-The number of z-positions for each neuron must equal the number of *Mean_Intensity#.csv* files in each neuron folder.
-If they do not, this will lead to an error.
-	- The columns must be in numerical order and must not skip values.
-Make sure there is no blank space in the header names before or after.
-For example " Neuron 0" and "Neuron 0 " will give an error.

-4) The EXTRACT function will combine the *MEAN_INTENSITY* columns of the Mean_Intensity#.csv files in each *Neuron #* folder into one file, subtract the background, and calculate the maximum intensity for each time point as well as the change in fluorescence (∆F/F<sub>0</sub>) for that neuron.
-These will be saved to a *results* folder with the name *Neuron #.csv*.
-Additionally, a plot for each neuron will be saved in a *Neuron Plots* folder within the *results* folder.
+4) The EXTRACT function will combine the *MEAN_INTENSITY* columns of the Mean_Intensity#.csv files in each *Neuron #* folder into one file, subtract the background, calculate the maximum intensity and the change of fluorescence  (∆F/F0) over time for each individual neurons.
+Results will be saved to a *results* folder with the name *Neuron #.csv*.
+Plots for each neuron will be saved in *Neuron Plots* under the *results* folder.
 	- The *results* folder is created in the directory where the *Neuron #* folders reside.
 		- In [Organization Example E](#organization-example-e), the *results* folder would be created in the *Analysis* folder.
 		- Within the *results* folder, there are the .csv files with the merged mean intensity and the ∆F/F<sub>0</sub> calculation labeled after each neuron.
 		- There is also a folder called *Neuron Plots* that will have the output plots for each ∆F/F<sub>0</sub> value.
 	- One folder, *Neuron 0* can be run if needed.
 5) An option to perform MERGE is available.
-6) An example of the inputs for the example Practice > Analysis folder.
+6) The following is the input example for Practice > Analysis.
 <img width="696" alt="Screen Shot 2022-07-06 at 9 50 38 PM" src="https://user-images.githubusercontent.com/23412608/177673038-87433dfa-6180-4029-9a2f-c1522730c788.png">

 #### Organization Example E: